Mack, with 27 points, leads Cowgirls over Wake Forest

 Ja’Mee Asberry, who combined with Mack as one of the nation’s top-scoring tandems with a combined 37.2 points per game, added 18 points with four 3-pointers.

+“I thought our kids were really ready to play.
+We finished our regular season on Feb.
+24 and had a 16-day layoff before the Big 12 Tournament and then there was quite a few days off the layoff before we played this game,” Oklahoma State coach Jim Littell said, adding that they tried to simulate games and increased their practices to around an hour and 45 minutes to help conditioning during the layoff.

 As tight as the first quarter was, ending tied at 15-all, the second period quickly turned in the Cowgirls’ favor and proved to be the turning point.
-Neferatali Notoa opened the quarter with a 3-pointer and four Wake Forest turnovers and two Cowgirls 3-pointers later Oklahoma State had a 14-point lead midway through the period.
+Neferatali Notoa opened the quarter with a 3-pointer and four Wake Forest turnovers and two Cowgirls 3-pointers later Oklahoma State had a 14-point lead.
 Another Asberry 3-pointer at the end of the period made it 42-29.
 Mack had 15 points and eight rebounds by halftime, and Asberry nine points on three second-quarter 3-pointers.

+“Everybody played a role, and I like to thank my team for this,” Mack said.
+“Everybody did what they had to do,”

-The lead remained in double figures in the second half with the Cowgirls up by as many as 25 points late in the fourth quarter.
+The lead remained in double figures in the second half with the Cowgirls up by as many as 25 points late in the fourth.

 Christina Morra led Wake Forest with 18 points on 8-of-14 shooting for the ninth-seeded Demon Deacons (12-13).
 Ivana Raca added 13 points and 10 rebounds for her 10th double-double this season.
 Jewel Spear scored 11 points and Gina Conti 10.
 Conti had nine assists boosting her to No. 2 on the program’s career list with 494, passing Nicole Levesque (488, 1991-94).